getkeops/keops/doc/python/installation.rst

   import torch
   torch.version.cuda

-2. Download a matching CUDA runfile installer from https://developer.nvidia.com/cuda-downloads
+2. Download a matching CUDA runfile installer from https://developer.nvidia.com/cuda-toolkit-archive

 3. Install the runfile using the --toolkit and --toolkitpath options.
 This installs nvcc to a directory, without modifying your drivers or system configuration.
 Do not use sudo, to guarantee that this step doesn't modify your drivers.
 For example,

 .. code-block:: bash
-  sh cuda_10.0.130_410.48_linux --silent --override --toolkit --toolkitpath=/local/path/to/put/nvcc
+  sh cuda_<cuda_version_here>_linux --silent --override --toolkit --toolkitpath=/local/path/to/put/nvcc

 4. Add /local/path/to/put/nvcc/bin to $PATH and /local/path/to/put/nvcc/lib64 to $LD_LIBRARY_PATH .
 You can either do this in .bashrc, or a script local to your pykeops project